What Is Tuberous Sclerosis?

-TS can be due to either heredity or spontaneous gene mutation.
-Some people have only mild symptoms while others experience developmental delay, autism, mental retardation, seizures, tumors, and skin abnormalities.
-The disorder can be present at birth, but symptoms may be mild at first, taking years to develop fully.
+This disorder can be present at birth, but symptoms may be mild at first, taking years to develop fully.

-Symptoms of TS can include:
+The symptoms of TS can include:

 - developmental delays

-- abnormal heart rhythm
+- an abnormal heart rhythm

-- noncancerous tumors or calcium deposits on the brain
+- calcium deposits on the brain

 - growths on the retina or pale patches on the eye

-- growths on gums or tongue
+- growths on the gums or tongue

 - pitted teeth